karlospn/mytechramblings-site-source-code/content/posts/analyze-polly-telemetry-using-otel-metrics.md

 This post does not aim to be an introductory post on how the Polly library works, how to configure its various strategies, etc. There are already multiple posts on the Internet that explain these topics very well.

-I also won't be delving into the specific details of how OpenTelemetry Metrics work, such as explaining what a MeterProvider is or providing insights into how the OTEL Collector operates.
+I also won't be delving into the specific details of how OpenTelemetry Metrics works.
 If you want to learn more about OpenTelemetry Metrics and how to use it with .NET, you can read my introductory post that I wrote a few months ago.
 > Here's a link to my _["Getting started with OpenTelemetry Metrics in .NET"](https://www.mytechramblings.com/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1/)_ blog post.